quantling/pyndl/README.rst

 Getting Started
 ===============
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the ``pyndl`` package on your local machine.
+If you only want to use ``pyndl`` as a python package use ``pip3`` in order to install it into your python3 environment.
+If you want to inspect and change the code download and install it via ``git clone`` and ``python3 setup.py``.
+For details see below.

 Prerequisites